loanmir/CyberSec_Demo/home.md

 ## *PsExec Exploitation*

 Using the credentials we obtained, we can exploit a known technique to execute remote commands on the target system.
-Specifically, we use PsExec, a legitimate Windows utility that allows administrators to run commands remotely on other machines.
+Specifically, we use **PsExec**, a legitimate Windows utility that allows administrators to run commands remotely on other machines.
 To leverage PsExec, valid credentials for a local administrator account on the target system are required.
 Once successfully exploited, PsExec can be used by a **penetration tester** to execute arbitrary code and potentially escalate access to other users on the system.
-The service runs on port 445.
+The service runs on port 445, which was confirmed to be open during the earlier reconnaissance phase.

 ##### **Exploit execution:**
 The exploitation is done by using the "PsExec module", which is `exploit/windows/smb/psexec`.